openshift/enhancements/enhancements/management-workload-partitioning.md

 2. The user creates their `install-config.yaml`, including extra values in the specifying the CPUs to include in the management CPU set.
 (See below for details.)
-   * Does the user also need to explicitly enable the feature flag?
 3. The user runs the installer.
 4. The installer uses the management CPU pool settings to generate an extra machine config manifest to configure CRI-O to process